paulipa/sico-wiki/community/coalition-corporations/seadc.md

 - You must have a friendly and mature attitude
 - You must be able to communicate in English
 - You must register on AUTH and our discord

-> Failure to register on AUTH and Discord will result for your removal from the corporation.
-If you seek not to register on these services, please join the entry level corporations instead.
-{.is-danger}

 ## Life in SEADC
 How you want to live your life while in SEADC is completely up to you.
 You may join our joint operations held by other coalition corporations and participate in activities such as wormhole diving, low and null sec roaming and mining.
 Each of the coalition corporations is trying to provide you a sneak peak of their own way of life by offering you these operations.